 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers alternative methods of service and alternative places for service for court documents.
 The relevant provisions are set out in CPR 6.15 (claim form) and CPR 6.27 (other documents).
 Alternative service allows alternative methods of service of the court document or service at an alternative place.
 Alternative service is a possible way forward if problems have been, or are likely to be, encountered when serving the claim form, defence or other court document in proceedings.
 This Practice Note sets out the basis on which an order for alternative service can be made and the issues the court will consider.
 In addition, examples of circumstances in which such orders have been made or refused are provided.
 Alternative service was previously known as substituted service.
-For a round up of key cases in this area, see Practice Note: Alternative service—key and illustrative decisions.
+For a round-up of key and illustrative cases in this area, see Practice Note: Alternative service—key and illustrative decisions.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.